 The formula that usually works best is you’d slap on a thin pair of polyester socks as the first layer and then a pair of your usual performance socks OR thicker wool/polypropylene socks as the second layer.

 The key is having enough padding to protect the skin from getting irritated as well as wicking away excess moisture.
 Always think about these two factors when choosing socks.

 Use acrylic or Nike Elite socks for less friction.
-You can also double-up your socks with a thin polyster sock under a thicker wool/performance sock.
+You can also double-up your socks with a thin polyester sock under a thicker wool/performance sock

-You don’t have to have a blister to take advantage of padding.
-Everyone who’s prone to blisters can pad areas that are the most likely to get irritated: soles, balls of the feet, toes, heels.
+Everyone who’s prone to blisters can pad areas that are the most likely to get irritated: soles, balls of the feet, toes, and heels.

 I’m not saying you should have your foot wrapped up in 20 bandages each time you play but proper padding definitely reduces the chances of nasty stuff happening.
 Especially when moisture comes into play.